NascHQ/nasc-blog/content/posts/introducing-regram-graphql-apollo-material-boilerplate.md

 ![Customer list](/images/customer-list.png)

+## Routing
+We're using [React Router](https://github.com/ReactTraining/react-router) to control all applications routes.
+Routes are defined in the `./lib/routes.js` file.

+## Loading Components
+By default you can just set a component to a route, but we're using [React Loadable](https://github.com/thejameskyle/react-loadable), a higher order component for loading components with dynamic imports.
+With React Loadable we can create a dynamic loadable components, which enable our application's bundle to stay small.

 ## End notes
 This is still a working progress, feel free to ask questions, suggest changes and improvements.
-We're still learning about and exploring all the benefits and caveats of all these technologies.
+We're still learning and exploring all the benefits and caveats of all these technologies.